Posted in Schools, Then and Now

 It was designed by Anderson and Simonds and cost $218,697.

-The school was dedicated on January 19, 1951, and was the 27th building to be built due to the $15 million bond issue voted in 1945.
+The school was dedicated on January 19, 1951, and was the 27th building constructed as a result of the $15 million bond issue voted on in 1945.

 Oakland Tribune January 19, 1951